OUR Blog

 • Compact models typically have a turning radius of < 2.5 m

 • Battery reality: Frequent starts and stops can reduce actual runtime by 40% compared to the manufacturer's ideal value.
-Lithium battery models (e.g., 48V/200Ah system) can take advantage of intermittent quick charging.
+Standard battery models benefit from intermittent charging opportunities.

 • Lower acquisition cost, higher load capacity